velascogringo/Hospital_Operations_Interactive_Dashboard_Deployed_via_Streamlit-App/README.md

 https://hospital-operations-interactive-dashboard.streamlit.app/

+Note: If the application has not been used for a while, it may go to sleep.
+If prompted to wake the application, please do so.

 Alternatively, if you prefer to run the application locally, follow these steps:
 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.